JimmyKuruvilla/mintReporter/readme.md

 Usage
 - update dates in package.json
 - run stage 1 to get partial output
-- edit the uncategorizable to add a one time category or a permanent category with a query
+- edit the data/initial/debits.uncategorizable to add a one time category or a permanent category with a query
 - any category changes will be overwritten by rerunning stage 1!
 - run stage 2 to
  1. see which transactions are still uncategorizable after edits